wonsunahn/CS1632_SlowLife/README.md

 simulation, and improve its performance by refactoring several methods (to be determined by the results of the profiling).
 The program is assumed to be functionally correct.
 It's only problem is that certain features are too slow.
-This will consist of the following steps for each method:
+This will consist of the following steps for each method, as we discussed in Exercise 4:

 1. Profiling to determine the most CPU-intensive method that is suboptimal.
 1. Adding method pinning tests to guard against unintended changes to functionality.